lechnerc77/azd-compatibility-azure-function/README.md

   }
 ```

-> 📝 Remark - The resource is contained within the KeyVault resource definition so no referencing of the parent resource is needed.
+> 📝 Remark - The resource is contained within the KeyVault resource definition, so no referencing of the parent resource is needed.

 To bring the things together I added the reference to the Function App configuration:

 ```bicep
   resource appSettings 'config' = {